-I obtained a M.Sc. in Marine Sciences and a B.S. in Marine Biology at Hawaii Pacific University, Hawaii, USA.
-During my Master’s studies I gained research experience in the fields of marine ecology and metagenetics (in combination with NGS) with a focus on the community analysis of abyssal zooplankton combining traditional taxonomic identification via microscopy with a novel metabarcoding approach.
-The majority of my research therefore consisted of laboratory work (microscopy and molecular methods), oceanographic research cruises (total of ~100 days) and development of a bioinformatics pipeline.
+Before my time in Norway, I obtained a M.Sc. in Marine Sciences and a B.S. in Marine Biology at Hawaii Pacific University, Hawaii, USA.
+During my Master’s studies I gained research experience in Marine Ecology and with a focus on the community analysis of abyssal zooplankton combining traditional taxonomic identification via microscopy with a novel metabarcoding approach.

 - Ajani, Penelope A.; Armbrecht, Linda H.; Kersten, Oliver; Kohli, Gurjeet S. & Murray, Shauna A. (2016).
 Diversity, temporal distribution and physiology of the centric diatom Leptocylindrus Cleve (Bacillariophyta) from a southern hemisphere upwelling system.
 Diatom Research.
 ISSN 0269-249X.
 31(4), s 351- 365 . doi: 10.1080/0269249X.2016.1260058